nileshhshinde29/MERN_stack_notes/Backend/mongodb.md

 # Mongodb

 ## Explain mongodb and its features.
-- It is opensource document oriented data base, It is used to store large scale data.
+- It is open-source document oriented data base, It is used to store large scale data.
 - **It is schemaless database**:
       -  Single collection can hold multiple types of document.
 Each document can content different no. of fields, size.
-      -  Its dont required rigid, predefined schema like reletional database.
+      -  Its don't required rigid, predefined schema like relational database.
 - Document oriented: all data stores in document format in key value pair which is more flexible than RDBMS.
-- Indexing: Indexing used to perform optimised search operations. we can get data more faster than usval.
+- Indexing: Indexing used to perform optimised search operations. we can get data more faster than usual.
 - Scalability: It can be horizontally scalable.
 - Replication: It creates multiple copies of data.

 ## How does Mongodb stores data ?
-- It store data in binary incoded format ie BSON.(Binary json)
+- It store data in binary encoded format ie BSON.(Binary json)
-- It is designed to be lightweight and store an retrive data efficiently.
+- It is designed to be lightweight and store an retrieve data efficiently.

-## Difference betweeen mongodb and mysql?
+## Difference between mongodb and mysql?

 | Aspect         | MongoDB                                       | MySQL                                      |
 |----------------|-----------------------------------------------|--------------------------------------------|